Savage Garden

 Savage Garden: The Australian Pop Phenomenon

-Savage Garden was an Australian pop duo that achieved massive global success in the late 1990s and early 2000s.
-Formed in Brisbane, the pair became one of Australia's most successful musical exports, selling over 23 million records worldwide with their debut album alone.
+Savage Garden was an Australian pop duo that achieved global fame in the late 1990s and early 2000s.
+Hailing from Brisbane, the pair became one of Australia's most successful musical exports, selling over 23 million records worldwide with their debut album alone.

 Early career

-Savage Garden formed in 1994 when singer Darren Hayes responded to an advertisement placed by instrumentalist and producer Daniel Jones.
-The duo, named after Anne Rice's description of the modern world in her novel *The Vampire Lestat*, honed their synth-pop sound in Brisbane's local scene.
-Their demo tape caught the attention of Roadshow Music, which led to a recording contract and the release of their first single, "I Want You," in 1996.
+Savage Garden formed in 1994 when singer Darren Hayes met instrumentalist and producer Daniel Jones through a newspaper advertisement.
+The duo, named after an Anne Rice novel, honed their synth-pop sound in Brisbane's local scene.
+Their initial demo tape caught the attention of producer Charles Fisher, leading to a development deal with Roadshow Music.

 Breakthrough